parkbenchsolutions/parkbenchsolutions.github.io/API.md

 - Update Group Schedule API to work with slashes in schedule name
 - Update Group Event API to accept names with slash
 - Accept string FALSE on autoActivate phone number setting

 <br><br>
-## 3.16.3 (2018-9-7)
-### Patches

-- Remove orderBy clause on Group and User Call Records
-- Added group routing profile check for clone
-- Check for invalid tokens
-- Add functionality to webhooks, if a 404 or 410 error is returned, immediately fail
-- Added user call summary report
-- Fix debug logs on soap error
-- Update device tags to match all Business Communicator types.  add related services to devices for convenience
-- Update soap client to work with broadworks new payload and response in recent updated soap server
-- AA daily Error
-- A few fixes in UserCallRecords Summary

-<br><br>